 Folic acid has long been associated with a healthy pregnancy.
 But, folic acid is actually an extremely important vitamin for everyone, regardless of age or gender.
 It does many great things for our body – besides supporting the healthy development of babies.

 Everyone needs adequate folic acid in the diet.
-This powerhouse nutrient does everything from helping boost your immune system – and fend off COVID-19 – to helping our bodies make DNA.
+This powerhouse nutrient does everything from giving your immune system a boost to helping our bodies make DNA.

 Learn more about folic acid, including who needs it and how to add it to your diet.
 Now, more than ever, it’s important to maintain a healthy and balanced eating plan.
-Eating foods that include essential vitamins and minerals can help keep your body in fighting order as the pandemic continues.
+Eating foods that include essential vitamins and minerals can help keep your body in fighting order.

 What is folic acid?